 The chance of becoming infected by the virus is increased when a person is in close physical contact with an infectious person.
 It is therefore important for people to physically distance themselves wherever possible and when safe to do so.

-The maximum number of permitted people per square meter varies based upon the level of restrictions currently in place.
+The maximum number of permitted people per square meter varies based on the level of restrictions currently in place.
 Capacity may also be limited by the required physical distance of 1.5 meters between people.

 Under the highest level of restriction, it is likely that a maximum of 1 person per 4 square meters must be maintained on our premises.
 This means we may safely have 8 people in our showroom area at any one time, spaced 1.5 meters apart.